Hristo Nikolov (basketball): Élan Béarnais Pau-Orthez (Aug 2013 – May 2014), France

-Already a strong leader and a skillful player, Hristo Nikolov got noticed by the French Pro A League experts.
+Already a strong leader and a skillful player, Hristo Nikolov was noticed by the French Pro A League experts.
 In August 2013 he signed his contract for the French professional basketball club Élan Béarnais Pau-Orthez.

 Olimpija Ljubljana (Aug 2014 - 2015), Slovenia

 Hristo Nikolov had a successful season, playing for the Slovenian professional basketball club Olimpija Ljubljana, which competes in Eurocup, Premier A Slovenian Basketball League and the Adriatic League.

 BC Levski (February 2015 - December 2015), Bulgaria

-After having played abroad for several years, Hristo Nikolov came back to Bulgaria to join the Bulgarian BC Levski Sofia until he got signed with the Polish Stal Ostrów Wielkopolski.
+After having played abroad for several years, Hristo Nikolov came back to Bulgaria to join the Bulgarian BC Levski Sofia until he signed with the Polish Stal Ostrów Wielkopolski.

 Stal Ostrów Wielkopolski (December 2015 - present)

 Hristo joined the Polish Stal Ostrów Wielkopolski on 10 December 2015.
 Nikolov is currently among the starting five, playing the position of a power forward.
 The team competes in the Polish Basketball League.

 On 13 May 2016, Nikolov signed a one-year contract extension with Stal Ostrów.